Last Updated: May 2026

 Our Privacy-First Approach

-To keep the website running, only a small number of essential technical services are loaded:
+Essential technical services.
+To keep the website running, only a small number of strictly necessary technical services are loaded:

-These services may briefly process your IP address for purely technical and security reasons (such as serving the page to your browser or blocking malicious traffic).
+These services may briefly process your IP address for purely technical and security reasons, such as serving the page to your browser or blocking malicious traffic.
 They are not used for advertising, profiling, or analytics.
-Because they are strictly necessary for the website to function, no consent is required for them under GDPR — but we list them here so you always know exactly what is happening behind the scenes.
+Because they are strictly necessary for the website to function, no consent is required for them under GDPR.
+However, we list them here so you always know exactly what is happening behind the scenes.

 If you ever have a question about privacy on TeenHealthInsight, you can reach us anytime at contact@teenhealthinsight.com.